virgo47/javasimon/demos/icu-localization/README.md

-# Troubles with gender and case localization
+# Templating localization with gender and case

 In this article we will explore the problem how to localize messages that repeat a lot and only a small part of the message varies.
 The variable part will be typically some domain object and